sohamsatyadharma/galaxyClassifier/README.md

 ### Update

-galaxy_zoo.ipynb is an appraoch to classify galaxies into 37 type using a deep CNN
+galaxy_zoo.ipynb is an appraoch to classify galaxies into 37 types using a deep CNN

 The original data is pre-processed in the following ways:
 1. The meatier part of the data is in the center of the image.
 The deep space surrounding the galaxy won't help classify them, so I cropped the original image from 424x424 to 256x256 and downscaled it to 64x64.